 Course content.
-This course is aimed at giving a first introduction to classical topics in numerical analysis, including floating point arithmetics and round-off errors, the numerical solution of linear and nonlinear equations, iterative methods for eigenvalue problems, interpolation and approximation of functions, and numerical quadrature.
-If time permits, we will also cover numerical methods for solving ordinary differential equations.
+This course is aimed at giving a first introduction to classical topics in numerical analysis, including floating point arithmetics, numerical integration, numerical solution of linear and nonlinear equations, iterative methods for eigenvalue problems, numerical schemes for ordinary differential equations, and optimization.